OctopusDeploy/docs/src/pages/docs/administration/migrate-spaces-with-octoterra/index.md

 Sensitive values are not exposed by the Octopus API and are therefore not captured in the Terraform configuration created by Octoterra.

-Sensitive variables can be passed to the Terraform module when the source Octopus instance deploys Terraform configuration, as Octopus exposes sensitive values to a deployment process or runbook.
-The core feature of the Octoterra Wizard is to configure the source Octopus server to execute the Terraform modules created by Octoterra in order to expose the sensitive values held by Octopus.
+However, sensitive variables can be passed to the Terraform module when the source Octopus instance deploys Terraform configuration, as Octopus exposes sensitive values to a deployment process or runbook.
+The core purpose of the Octoterra Wizard is to configure the source Octopus server to execute the Terraform modules created by Octoterra in order to expose the sensitive values held by Octopus.

 In order to ensure sensitive variables can be passed to the Terraform configuration, all sensitive variables must be unscoped and have a unique name.
 Existing sensitive variables can be modified to fulfil these requirements by spreading them.
 See the section "Spreading sensitive variables" for more information.